The easiest way to improve your quality of life is to improve your looks.

 Work on your back muscles in the gym: do lats, rows, deadlifts, and shrugs.
 Do “pull” exercises.

 This is an outcome of text messaging and staring on your phone screen looking downwards all day.

-It makes you look like like a chicken: weak, nervous and unconfident.
+It makes you look like a chicken: weak, nervous and unconfident.

 Use your smartphone with proper posture.

-MANUALLY push your head backwards with your hands every few hours to help set it straight.
+MANUALLY push your head backward with your hands every few hours to help set it straight.

 c) Anterior Pelvic Tilt